Lordship of Denbigh: Marcher lordship

 From the Mortimer Earls of March the lordship passed in 1425 to Richard, Duke of York, the Yorkist claimant to the crown during the Wars of the Roses.
 Richard inherited it, through his mother, Anne Mortimer, when the last Mortimer Earl of March died.
 On Richard's death in 1460, his son, Edward of York, inherited the lordship and his father's claim to the throne.
 When he became king in 1461, as Edward IV, the lordship of Denbigh was united with the crown.

 Merger with the Crown and revival

-Although it became merged with the crown in 1461, it retained its identity as a Lordship outside of the Kingdom of England until, as with the rest of Wales, it was effectively incorporated into the kingdom by the Laws in Wales Acts 1535–1542.
-The Laws in Wales Acts ended the special position of the Marcher Lords and effectively abolished their independent jurisdictions.
+Although it became merged with the crown in 1461, it retained its identity as a Lordship outside of the Kingdom of England until, as with the rest of Wales, it was incorporated into the kingdom by the Laws in Wales Acts 1535–1542.
+From 1 November 1536, Denbighland ceded its judicial powers to a new county of Denbighshire on the same model as English counties.
+Denbighland formed the main part of the new county, but the county also took in several other surrounding territories.
 However, the baronial courts were allowed to maintain significant rights in respect of tenurial disputes between the tenants and the lordship.
 This and its corporate identity gave the lordship significance even after 1542.